WeStOn2000/MY-REACT-PORTFOLIO/README.md

+# Weston Rwigema's React Portfolio

+Welcome to my portfolio!
+I'm Weston Rwigema, a passionate Full Stack JavaScript Developer with a strong foundation in building dynamic web applications.
+This portfolio showcases my projects and skills, highlighting my journey in software development.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.